Blog

 By Jason Taken · Principal, Jaken Finance Group

 SC vs NC BRRRR comparison 2026 — rent control, income tax, insurance, Charlotte vs Greenville vs Columbia.
-DSCR refi parameters.
+DSCR refi parameters with funded deal proof.

 Investors searching BRRRR markets in the Carolinas often lump South Carolina and North Carolina together.
 Both lack statewide rent control and use non-judicial foreclosure on standard deed-of-trust loans — but tax rate, insurance geography, and metro economics diverge enough to change DSCR refi outcomes.